-12.6.1.0558 >FLOAT (c-addr u true false) (F: "to-float" $r \mid $) or (c-addr u r true $\mid fa$ FLOATING lse) point representation.
-If the string string specified by c -addr and u to intrepresents a valid floating-point number rned.
-If the string does not represent a d. r in the syntax
+12.6.1.0558 >FLOAT "to-float" FLOATING ( c-addr u true false ) (F: $r \mid$ ) or ( c -addr u $r$ true false )

+An attempt is made to convert the string specified by c-addr and u to internal floatingpoint representation.
+If the string represents a valid floating-point number in the syntax below, its value r and true are returned.
+If the string does not represent a valid floatingpoint number only false is returned.